mendersoftware/mender-docs/05.System-updates-Yocto-Project/99.Variables/docs.md

 > Value: &lt;tenant token string&gt; (default: empty)

-Set this variable in `local.conf` in order to make the device recognize the organization to which it belongs.
+Set this variable in `local.conf` in order to make the device recognize the organization account to which it belongs.
 This option should always be set, except when running a custom Mender server installation with multitenancy module disabled.